 The bill, H.B.
 No. 1738, proposes the repeal of the offense of homosexual conduct by eliminating Section 21.06 from the Penal Code.
-This change signifies a significant shift in the legal treatment of homosexual conduct in Texas, as it removes the criminalization of such behavior.
-Additionally, the bill amends existing provisions in the Health and Safety Code, specifically Sections 85.007(b) and 163.002, to remove references to homosexual conduct as a criminal offense, thereby aligning educational materials with the repeal.
+This repeal signifies a significant shift in the legal treatment of homosexual conduct in Texas, removing it from the list of criminal offenses.
+Additionally, the bill amends existing provisions in the Health and Safety Code, specifically Sections 85.007(b) and 163.002, to remove references to homosexual conduct as a criminal offense.

-In the amended sections, the language previously stating that homosexual conduct is a criminal offense has been deleted, while still emphasizing sexual abstinence and fidelity in marriage as the expected standards for public health.
-The bill maintains a focus on sexual education, including the importance of self-control and responsibility, but it refrains from labeling homosexuality as an unacceptable lifestyle in the context of legal consequences.
-The act is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that threshold is not met.
+In the amended language, educational materials for individuals under 18 will no longer state that homosexual conduct is a criminal offense, but will still emphasize sexual abstinence and fidelity in marriage as the expected standards for public health.
+The bill also maintains a focus on providing factual information regarding sexual education and the importance of self-control and ethical conduct in sexual behavior, while reframing the discussion around homosexuality to reflect a public health perspective rather than a legal one.
+The bill is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that vote is not achieved.

 House Committee Report: Penal Code 21.06, Health and Safety Code 85.007, Health and Safety Code 21.06 (Health and Safety Code 85, Health and Safety Code 21, Penal Code 21)